Cache method that accommodates environments, S4 methods, Rasters, & nested caching

 If paths are passed in as is (i.e,. character string), the result will not be predictable.

-, and one should decide whether one wants
+class of the string to a Path, and one should decide whether one wants

-to digest the content of the file (using quick = FALSE
+to digest the content of the file (using quick = FALSE),

-or just the filename ((quick = TRUE)
+or just the filename ((quick = TRUE)).
+See examples.

 In general, it is expected that caching will only be used when stochasticity